ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 - **(2)** This button is used as a handle, allowing you to move the filter in the list to assign an order of application.
 Each filter is applied in the order that is defined in the list.

 Click the `+ Add a filter`{.action} button to start creating it.
 The basic mode window appears by default.
 You can switch to advanced mode by clicking `Switch to advanced`{.action} to have all comparison operators.
-Find the details in the section "[How to set filters](#filters-howto)".
+Find the details in the section “[How to set filters](#filters-howto)”.

 > [!tabs]
 > **Basic mode**